portsoc/hangman-in-branches/README.md

 But to be able to distinguish between every game, we need to add a unique identifier to each game.
 For this reason, we are going to be using [the `uuid` NPM package](https://www.npmjs.com/package/uuid).

-Following the instructions in the "Quickstart" section of the NPM page, we can install the `uuid` package with:
+Following the instructions in the "Quickstart" section of the NPM page, we can have installed `uuid` package with:

 ```bash
 npm install uuid
 ```

+Recall that this will add the `uuid` package as a new dependency to the `package.json` file and install it in the `node_modules` folder.

 We then import it to our server and use it (by calling `uuidv4()`) to create unique IDs for each game in the `gamesInPlay` array.